tinytronix/LoRa/README.md

 # LoRa
-An Arduino Library for creating a private LoRa network consisting of a Gateway and multiple nodes for home automation purpose.
+An Arduino Library for peer-to-peer LoRa data communication for home automation purpose.

 This library sits on top of my SX126x LoRa driver and implements a C++ class for a Lora gateway and a C++ class for multiple Lora nodes.
 Both classes implement their part of a communication protocol to let both talk to each other.

 It can be used to set up a private LoRa network for e.g. home automation infrastructure which consists of one gateway and arbitrary nodes like sensors, actors and so on.

-The communication protocol includes encryption and message repeating in case there is no answer from the node.
-On the node side there is a callback interface.
-So data input from gateway ends up in a node software callback function.
-This callback delivers the gateway data as function parameter.
-Please see the example for more information!
+# Features
+- low protocol overhead (only 9 bytes)
+- up to 240 Bytes of payload
+- receive confirmation
+- message retransmission if confirmation fails
+- optional encryption
+- callback registration interface

 In general all communication is initiated by the gateway (data REQUEST).
 The nodes can only send (data RESPONSE) if they were adressed by the gateway.